Woman overwhelmed by large stacks of cash in office cubicle

 Google Forms is sitting there for free.

 Google Forms lets you embed videos, create different paths based on answers, and collect completion data automatically.
 Somebody new can get extra training while experienced employees skip ahead.
 You still get quiz scores, timestamps, and compliance records without needing a three-day webinar just to understand the training dashboard.
+Out of all of the free training tools out there, this just seems like the obvious choice.

 Then there’s Google Classroom (also free) which makes assigning training ridiculously easy.
 Different forms assigned to different departments, different experience levels, different locations.
 Done.